Do it in order, or make your own way around Sheffield’s city centre. It’s your party.

 Kelham Island Tavern

 The Sheffield CAMRA Pub of the Year multiple times has 13 ales on the bar – including milds, porters and stouts.
 Local regulars include Abbeydale’s Deception, Acorn’s Barnsley Bitter and Bradfield’s Farmer’s Blonde.
+Superb pork pies available at the bar to pair with your glass or ale.

 Six rotating ales including house brews from True North Brew Co.
 Not forgetting up to thirty five World, Belgian and bottled beers in the fridges and a complimentary mix of German Pilsners and Belgian wheat beers on tap.
-Large beer garden with area over-looking river.
+Large beer garden with area over-looking the river.
 Gourmet pub pies on the menu.

 This gateway to the notorious Kelham Island beer trail houses 18 taps split across cask and keg.
 Abbeydale Brewery’s Deception 4.1% is the regular ale and American guest beers feature heavily on the five crafty keg taps.
 The bottle assortment hits the 50 plus mark – look out for some exclusive rarities.